asonix/i3html/README.md

  - rmdir [path to folder] - removes a folder
  - settings - open settings panel
  - term - open new terminal
+ - termtest - INCOMPLETE open a more realistic terminal
  - touch [path] - creates a file
+ - videos - open the video player